exiang/open_hub_wiki/Database.md

          ...
 ```

-Method 2 - then, you can also query it with:
+then, you can have shorter query:
 ```php
 $criteria = new CDbCriteria;
 $criteria->with = 'individual2Emails';